What Do You Have To Disclose When Selling A House In The UK?

 So, what happens if you decide not to complete the form?

-Essentially, there’s no compulsory requirement to complete the form and most conveyancing solicitors will insist that you do fill it out.
+Essentially, there’s no compulsory requirement to complete the form but most conveyancing solicitors will insist that you do fill it out.

 This will be the case if they are holding a Conveyancing Quality Scheme accreditation which establishes the protocol.